slimphp/Slim-Website/docs/v4/middleware/body-parsing.md

 ## Usage

-It's recommended to put the body parsing middleware before before the call to `addErrorMiddlware`, so that my stack looks like this:
+It's recommended to put the body parsing middleware before before the call to `addErrorMiddlware`, so that the stack looks like this:

 ```php
 <?php